Liam Wright: Reds

 In 2017, he signed a two-year professional contract with the Queensland Reds for the following two seasons.
 After impressing national selectors during the NRC in 2017, Wright played for Australia against the Barbarians in Sydney, and was then chosen as one of two development players in the Wallabies tour squad for the 2017 end-of-year rugby union internationals.

 Wright made his Super Rugby debut for the Reds off the bench in the team's first match of the 2018 season, playing against the Rebels in Melbourne.

 He was selected in the Australia squad for the Bledisloe Cup in 2019, and made his test debut against New Zealand at Eden Park in August that year.

 After suffering a run of injuries, Wright returned to the Wallabies fold under newly-appointed coach Joe Schmidt in July 2024.
-He was made captain for their first test against Wales on their three-test tour of Australia.
+He was made captain for their first test against Wales on their two-Test tour of Australia.

 In October 2025, after eight years at the Queensland Reds, Wright departed the club after a breakdown on contractual agreement terms.
 Wright had played just 58 minutes of rugby in 2025 after sustaining a shoulder injury against Wales on their 2024 tour of Australia.

+Ospreys

+In June 2026, the Ospreys club in Wales, one of the four regional teams, announced Wright as their newest signing ahead of the 2026–27 United Rugby Championship season.
+Wright joined fellow Australians Ryan Smith and Lalakai Foketi.
+WalesOnline described the signing as a "coup", noting that the Welsh Rugby Union (WRU) had identified Wright as a potential international recruit.
+Eligible to represent the Wales national team through his Welsh grandfather, Wright is expected to satisfy the international stand-down requirements by 2027, having not represented Australia since mid-2024, thereby making him available for Welsh selection.